HMS Calgarian: Building

 Passenger capacity was 200 first class, 500 second class and 1,000 third class, with a crew of 500 officers and men.
 Calgarian had eight decks: A being the boat deck, B the promenade, C the bridge, D the shelter deck, E upper deck, F main deck, G the lower and H the orlop with passenger accommodations on decks A to F. A somewhat novel feature was provision of a "scouting" motor launch capable of 7 kn with wireless telegraphy and 400 yd of steel wire tethering it to the ship for use in fog.

 The outer port shaft was driven by a high-pressure turbine that exhausted into a medium pressure turbine driving the outer starboard shaft.
 The two middle shafts, capable of reversal, were each driven by a low-pressure turbine, which in emergencies could each be driven by exhaust from the high-pressure turbine.
-Each shaft drove a four-bladed bronze propeller for a designed sea speed of 19 knots.
+Each shaft drove a four-bladed bronze propeller for a designed sea speed of 19 kn.
 Steam was provided by six double-ended and four single-ended forced draft boilers divided between two boiler rooms.
-On trials in the Firth of Clyde Calgarian attained 21.25 kn and on a double run for contract speed made 20.63 kn, 1+1/2 kn above required service speed.
+On trials in the Firth of Clyde Calgarian attained 21.25 kn and on a double run for contract speed made 20.63 kn; 1+1/2 kn above required service speed.

-Electrical power was provided by three 250 kW steam-driven generating sets with an 18 kW emergency generator located on the shelter deck above the waterline.
+Electric power was provided by three 250 kW steam-driven generating sets, with an 18 kW emergency generator located on the shelter deck above the waterline.